-We’re veering way off the ranch this week and sharing some budget-friendly ideas for a graduation party as a bonus post this week.
+We’re veering way off the ranch this week and sharing some budget-friendly ideas for a graduation party as a bonus post.

 When I was a full-time stay-at-home-mom, I was able to devote more time and effort to our holiday and birthday family celebrations.
 We didn’t always have a ‘theme’ per-se, but I found that not only the kids, but also the adults would remember the occasion more when we had one.
 Some of my favs include (remember I have two boys) Star Wars (of course!), Rescue Heroes, construction party, Harry Potter, and an under-the-sea theme.
 Alas, now I work a big full-time corporate job and my sons are older.
 Thus, less time.
 Less parties.
 Less fun!